hsylin/Point-Cloud-Grasp-Model-for-Robotics/README.md

-# Point-Cloud-Grasp-Model-for-Robotics
+# PointNetGPD: Detecting Grasp Configurations from Point Sets

 ## Acknowledgements
 This code is based on the original implementation by **[Hongzhuo Liang](https://github.com/lianghongzhuo/PointNetGPD)** et al., as described in their paper:

 **Paper Title**: [PointNetGPD: Detecting Grasp Configurations from Point Sets](https://arxiv.org/pdf/1809.06267)

-I have made some minor adjustments to the original implementation.
+I have made some minor adjustments to the original implementation to meet the task requirements.

 ***
 ## **Introduction**

-PointNetGPD: Detecting Grasp Configurations from Point Sets

 PointNetGPD is an end-to-end grasp evaluation model to address the challenging problem of localizing robot grasp configurations directly from the point cloud.